 Well, creating your very own Instagram-worthy space is easier than you might think.
 If you’re looking to upgrade your outdoor space, you might like to consider a patio.
-Try the following patio design tips to create an Instagram-worthy outdoor space.
+Try the following patio design tips to create an Instagram-worthy patio with these do-it-yourself patio structure and deck shade ideas.
 You’ll soon DIY your way to your next hit post.

 Add a touch of shade